 In Bobo Dioulasso are located several monuments of Sudano-Sahelian architecture – the traditional architecture which is characteristic in this part of the world.
 These amazing buildings were created from locally available materials: mud and some wood.

-Sudano-Sahelian architecture is characterised by rounded, soft forms and wooden "sticks" protruding from the walls.
+Sudano-Sahelian architecture is characterized by rounded, soft forms and wooden "sticks" protruding from the walls.
 These sticks are needed to maintain the building: repairs are needed almost every year.

 Just like the much better known Great Mosque of Djenné in Mali, Bobo Dioulasso Grand Mosque is adorned with numerous pilasters.
 There are two taller towers – minarets – as well.

-Interior of mosque is dark (there is electrical light and fans though), austere, although trunks of mahogany are used for ceiling.
+Interior of the mosque is dark (there are electrical light and fans though), austere, although trunks of mahogany are used for ceiling.

 Men have prayer hall at the front, women – in the backside.

 Visitors may enter it and even climb on the rooftop at certain hours.
-Mosque is well maintained.
-Unfortunately cement was used for repairs lately and the building looks worse than before.
+The mosque is well maintained.
+Unfortunately, cement was used for repairs lately and the building looks worse than before.